Copy0Paste/cloudflare-docker-proxy/README.md

    - add `A` record of xxx.example.com to `192.0.2.1`
    - deploy this project to cloudflare workers
    - add `xxx.example.com/*` to HTTP routes of workers
-   - add more records and modify the config as you need
+   - add more records 和 modify the config as you need
    ```javascript
    const routes = {
      "docker.libcuda.so": "https://registry-1.docker.io",